Denver weather: More storm chances and cooler

-DENVER (KDVR) – With extra clouds, highs in Denver weather only reach 70 degrees with early afternoon storms that will push out into the plains this evening.
+DENVER (KDVR) — With extra clouds, highs in Denver weather only reach 70 degrees with early afternoon storms that will push out into the plains Friday evening.

 Highs in Denver will struggle to reach the low 70s Friday afternoon, keeping storm severity lower.
 Storms will fire up just after noon and push out into the plains in the early evening hours.